WAangzE/4995_project/README.md

 }
 ```

-At the very top of the \textbf{BasicStrategyer} is our reflector object, which will transfer the string you write in json into a real module class.
+At the very top of the `BasicStrategyer` is our reflector object, which will transfer the string you write in json into a real module class.
 After implementing the class you need to register it in the `src/register.h` like follows:
 ```C++
 #include "module/strategyer/billionaire_strategyer.h"
 REFLECT(BillionaireStrategyer);